web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 ## User Entity

-The User Entity needs the same information as the Relaying Party plus a display name:
+The User Entity needs the same information as the Relying Party plus a display name:

 * a name (required): this value corresponds to the username. **This value must be unique** in your application.
 * an ID (required): this user ID. **This value must be unique** in your application.